DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **Syslog**: RFC 5424, the Syslog Protocol, describes the syslog protocol, which is used to send event notification messages.
 A centralized syslog server receives these syslog messages from devices on a network.
 The protocol defines how to format the messages and how to ✏️send them to the syslog server but ✏️not how to handle them.
 Syslog has historically been used in Unix and Linux systems.
 These systems include the syslogd daemon, which handles all incoming syslog messages, similar to how a SIEM server provides centralized logging.
 Some syslogd extensions, such as syslog-­ng and rsyslog, allow the syslog server to accept messages from any source, not just Unix and Linux systems.
     - Implementations of syslog vary, but most provide a setting for severity level, allowing configuration of a value that determines what messages are sent.
 Typical severity levels include debug, informational, notice, warning, error, critical, alert, and emergency.
 The facility code is also supported by syslog, but is associated with which services are being logged.
     - Syslog uses UDP port 📝514.
 TCP-based implementations of syslog typically use port 📝6514.
-- **Sampling or Data Extraction**, is the process of extracting specific elements from a large collection of data to construct a meaningful representation or summary of the whole.
+- 📗**Sampling or Data Extraction**, is the process of extracting specific elements from a large collection of data to construct a meaningful representation or summary of the whole.
 In other words, sampling is a form of data reduction that allows someone to glean valuable information by looking at only a small sample of data in an audit trail.
 - Both statistical and nonstatistical sampling are valid mechanisms to create summaries or overviews of large bodies of audit data.
 However, statistical sampling is more reliable and mathematically defensible.
      - 🍮Statistical sampling uses precise mathematical functions to extract meaningful information from a large volume of data.
 There is always a risk that sampled data is not an accurate representation of the whole body of data, and statistical sampling can identify the margin of error.
      - 🍮Nonstatistical sampling is discretionary sampling, or sampling at the auditor’s discretion.
 It doesn’t offer an accurate representation of the whole body of data and will ignore events that don’t reach the 📝clipping level threshold.
 However, it is effective when used to focus on specific events.
 Additionally, nonstatistical sampling is less expensive and easier to implement than statistical sampling.
-          - Clipping Levels: Clipping is a form of nonstatistical sampling.
+          - ⚒️Clipping Levels: Clipping is a form of nonstatistical sampling.
 It selects only events that exceed a clipping level, which is a predefined threshold for the event.
 The system ignores events until they reach this threshold.
               - For example, failed logon attempts are common in any system, since users can easily enter the wrong password once or twice.
 Instead of raising an alarm for every single failed logon attempt, a clipping level can be set to raise an alarm only if it detects five failed logon attempts within a 30-­minute period.
               - Many account lockout controls use a similar clipping level.
 They don’t lock the account after a single failed logon.
 Instead, they count the failed logons and lock the account only when the predefined threshold is reached.
               - Clipping levels are widely used in the process of auditing events to establish a baseline of routine system or user activity.
 The monitoring system raises an alarm to signal abnormal events only if the baseline is exceeded.
+              - The clipping level is a threshold for the number of error occurrences before it's considered suspicious or sets off an alarm.
+For example, ten attempts with an incorrect password would trigger an account lockout and password reset.
+              - Clipping level is the more theoretical term for what is now commonly called thresholds.

-- 7.2.3 Continuous monitoring
+- 7.2.3 🔴Continuous monitoring
     - After a SIEM is set up, configured, tuned, and running, it must be routinely updated and continuously monitored to function effectively
     - Effective continuous monitoring encompasses 📝technology, 📝processes, and 📝people
     - Continuous monitoring steps are: